Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 • Inability to fight against diseases and other environmental factors.

-Binary Fission and Evolution
+Role of Binary Fission in Evolution

 Binary fission in evolutionary biology is important because this method of reproduction can increase the population to a very large extent in a very short period of time.
 However, binary fission does not have the same meritorious features of high population diversity seen in sexual reproduction.
 However, errors during DNA replication can lead to variations that would contribute to evolution over a period of time.